cengage/react-magma/.changeset/treeViewSelectItemsOutside.md

 'react-magma-dom': minor
 ---

-feat(TreeView): Add ability to change items selection outside
+feat(TreeView): Add ability to update selected items from outside the tree